remarkablemark/paccurate/README.md

 ### TypeScript

-The following types are exported:
+The following types can be imported:

 ```ts
 import type { Body, Response } from 'paccurate'